Social | Talent creativity

 • hosting networking training workshops and a ‘Jobinar’ to provide employees with career guidance

-• running multiple onboarding sessions throughout the year to increase awareness of and engagement in BWIN
+• running multiple onboarding sessions across the year to increase awareness and engagement of BWIN

 These wide-ranging initiatives demonstrate BWIN’s strategic and grassroots approach to building a more inclusive, connected, and empowering culture for women at Bridgestone.